+- 3 units, Letter, 3 lec

+- DA, CSU/UC, C-ID THTR 114

-- DA, CSU - THEATER 114 introduces students to in-depth methods of reading, analyzing and conceptualizing play scripts in a variety of genres and styles intended for production.
-Students investigate and apply techniques used by directors, actors, designers, playwrights and critics in their efforts to translate a text into a performance, to move imaginatively from the page to the stage; students develop through hands-on creative projects and interpretive presentations a thorough-going grasp of what scripts mean to the professional theatre artist and to the theatre-goer as distinct from other forms of literature.
+- THEATER 114 introduces students to in-depth methods of reading, analyzing and conceptualizing play scripts in a variety of genres and styles intended for production.
+Students investigate and apply techniques used by directors, actors, designers, playwrights and critics in their

+efforts to translate a text into a performance, to move imaginatively from the page to the stage; students develop through hands-on creative projects and interpretive presentations a thorough-going grasp of what scripts mean to the professional theatre artist and to the theatregoer as distinct from other forms of literature.